 Do not become too involved in the fraternity or sorority recruitment/rush process…this is your son or daughter’s decision.

-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Student Involvement & Leadership Development 815-753-1421 or the Department of Police and Public Safety 815-753-1212.
+If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Student Involvement & Leadership Development at 815-753-1421 or the Department of Police and Public Safety at 815-753-1212.
 Calls will be handled in a discrete manner.